What is a gate valve?

 What is the difference between a gate valve and a ball valve?

 Ball valves tend to last longer than gate valves due to their design and structure.
-Gate valves are susceptible to corrosion because of how many parts within it need to move in order to operate the valve.
-Water can get into to even the tiniest of cracks, and the presence of water on metal, always leads to corrosion or rust eventually.
+Gate valves are susceptible to corrosion because of how many parts inside need to move in order to operate the valve.
+Water can get into even the tiniest cracks, and the presence of water on metal always leads to corrosion or rust eventually.

 The ball valve is typically opened and closed in quarter-turn increments.
 In ball valves there is a spherical opening that is opened and closed by the rotation of a shaft that is usually perpendicular to the hole opening.
 Ball valves can be full port or reduced port, meaning, the diameter of the valve will either match the opening of the pipe which feeds it, or it will be slightly smaller to try to limit pressure drops.